-Before I enter upon the subject, I may just observe that the same Greek word here translated "whole" is more usually translated "saved;" and so it is given in the margin here; and then it would read, "Go your way your faith has saved you."
+and so it is given in the margin here; and then it would read, "Go thy way, thy faith hath saved thee."
 I shall perhaps as I go on avail myself of both these readings.
-Then again, I should say that in going through this subject I shall not merely take what the text expresses. but also, what it suggests.
+Then again I should say that in going through this subject I shall not merely take what the text expresses, but also what it suggests.
 There is no doubt but that these circumstances are recorded to instruct us into something beyond themselves.
 In this sense they are like Sarah and Hagar, a kind of allegories; that is to say, they have a meaning beyond the mere letter.

-We may look at our text as being divided into two parts, and they concern every one more or less; that is to say, we are either the character here commanded to go our way, because our faith has saved us, or we are not.
-There are then two things we have to attend to: first, the faith of this man by the way-side; and secondly, the Saviors command; "Go your way your faith has saved you."
+We may look at our text as being divided into two parts, and they concern every one more or less; that is to say, we are either the character here commanded to go our way, because our faith hath saved us, or we are not.
+There are then two things we have to attend to:-first, the faith of this man by the way-side; and secondly, the Saviour's command;

+-"Go thy way, thy faith hath saved thee."